telerik/blazor-docs/components/grid/editing/overview.md

 # Grid CRUD Operations Overview

 CRUD operations with the Grid for Blazor support validation and are done through the dedicated CRUD events it exposes for data editing.
-You can use them to transfer the changes to the actual data source (for example, call a service that will actually work with the database, and not only with the view data).
+You can use them to transfer the changes to the underlying data source (for example, call a service that will actually work with the database, and not only with the view data).

 Sections in this article: